multihack/multihack-web/README.md

 Press the refresh icon next to "Project Files" to fetch your team's code.

-There is a limit on the public server, but not if you run [your own instance](https://github.com/RationalCoding/multihack-server).

 ## Run Your Own Instance

 To run your own instance, see [multihack-server](https://github.com/RationalCoding/multihack-server).

-## Introducing version 3.0!

-- Network has changed from server forwarding to 100% peer-to-peer!
-Blazing fast speeds (especially over LANs), and unlimited project sizes!

-- Check out [the new protocol](https://github.com/RationalCoding/multihack-wire) if you're wondering why it's so much faster!

-- General performance and quality improvements.